myzhang93/steelwebsite/app/Knowledge Base/Technical Guide.md

 - Apply passivation after fabrication.
 - Design for thermal expansion.

 This technical guide equips professionals with the knowledge to specify, fabricate, and maintain stainless steel components correctly and reliably.
+For specific grade information, see [300 series](/products/300-series) stainless steel options.